 Cost per square foot: What can you expect to pay?

 While there are many factors that go into determining what it will cost to have your project completed, establishing how many square feet of surface area are involved is the most solid starting point.

-For commercial facilities in Chicago and surrounding areas, the cost for professional commercial painting services is around 70 cents per square foot for interior work and around 65 cents per square foot for exterior work.
-This cost is based on two-coats of paint for walls that are in good enough condition that they don’t require extensive cleaning or repair.
+For commercial facilities in Chicago and surrounding areas, the cost for professional commercial painting services is around $1.08 per square foot for interior work and around 82 cents per square foot for exterior work.
+This cost is based on two coats of paint for walls that are in good condition and do not require extensive cleaning or repair.

 What adds to the cost based on square footage?

 - Complex jobs where special tools are required

 - Doing work outside of regular business hours